Keli281/my-portfolio/Readme.md

 ## ✨ My Projects

-Here are some of the projects featured in this portfolio, with direct links to their respective GitHub repositories:
+Here are some of my projects that are featured in this portfolio, with direct links to their respective GitHub repositories:

 * **BMI Tracker:** A Python application to track and visualize Body Mass Index over time, allowing users to log their health data.
     * [GitHub Repository for BMI Tracker](https://github.com/Keli281/bmi-tracker)